 Starts at $0 + state fees and only takes 5-10 minutes

-This document lists basic information regarding your business.
+This document lists basic information regarding an LLC.
 Articles of Organization usually contain:

-You must include the appropriate fee with your Articles of Organization.
-Once you submit your LLC’s Articles of Organization and they receive approval from the appropriate state agency, your business is officially registered as an LLC.
+A person filing the LLC paperwork (often called the organizer) must include the appropriate fee with the Articles of Organization.
+Once the organizer submits the LLC’s Articles of Organization and they receive approval from the appropriate state agency, the business is officially registered as an LLC.

 Articles of Organization, by definition, are specifically for limited liability companies.
 This isn’t to be confused with Articles of Incorporation, which are specifically for the formation of another legal entity called a corporation.
 In some states, Articles of Organization are referred to as a Certificate of Formation, Articles of Formation, or Certificate of Organization.
 However, Articles of Organization is the most common name.

-Filing Articles of Organization is mandatory to set up an LLC, and doing so improperly can preclude your business from enjoying the liability protection of an LLC.
-This isn’t the step where you want to go at it on your own.
-That’s why we provide an LLC Formation Service to help you get your business up and running.
+Filing Articles of Organization is mandatory to set up an LLC, and doing so improperly can preclude a business from enjoying the liability protection of an LLC.
+Many entrepreneurs don’t want to risk making errors during such an important step.
+That’s why ZenBusiness offers an LLC Formation Service to help entrepreneurs get their businesses up and running without making any costly mistakes.

-Your business may also be required to amend your Articles of Organization from time to time as things change for your business.
-We can assist you with filing an individual amendment, or you can use our Worry-Free Compliance Service, which includes up to two amendment filings per year.
+An LLC business owner might also be required to amend their Articles of Organization over time when things change over time.
+ZenBusiness can help with that, too: they can help entrepreneurs file an individual amendment, or they also offer a Worry-Free Compliance Service, which includes up to two amendment filings per year.

-Creating a business can often come along with confusing terminology that can easily get things mixed up for you.
-You don’t want to make the mistake of confusing optional documents for documents required by your state’s filing agency.
-It can waste valuable time and potentially cause your document to be rejected because it’s incomplete.
+Creating a business can often come along with confusing terminology that can easily get things mixed up for entrepreneurs.
+No one wants to make the mistake of confusing optional documents with documents required by their state’s filing agency.
+It can waste valuable time and potentially cause a document to be rejected because it’s incomplete.

-Remember that although a business’s Articles of Organization are required by the state’s filing agency, operating agreements aren’t in most states.
+Remember that although a business’s Articles of Organization are required by the state’s filing agency, operating agreements aren’t required in most states.
 An operating agreement serves a different purpose.
-Operating agreements can address various business topics but generally cover:
+Operating agreements can address various business topics, but they generally cover:

-Although operating agreements aren’t required, they can be very helpful to establish clear ownership rights in a business with more than one LLC member.
+Although operating agreements aren’t always required, they can be very helpful to establish clear ownership rights in an LLC with more than one member.
 If members of an LLC disagree on any general business practices or finance splits, they can refer to the operating agreement to settle their disputes.
-We offer an LLC operating agreement template to get you started on creating a unique and effective operating agreement.
+ZenBusiness offers an LLC operating agreement template to help entrepreneurs get started creating a unique and effective operating agreement.

 Resources